Privacy Getting Attention

 To effectively protect our privacy and prevent hackers from stealing our data it’s critical that what’s on our device stays on our device, and this can only be done by blocking the exfiltration of data.

-BlackFog Privacy offers protection from this unknown and unwanted data collection and identity profiling.
+BlackFog offers protection from this unknown and unwanted data collection and identity profiling.
 By monitoring the collection of any personally identifiable data in real-time and stopping the outbound data flow, BlackFog ensures that no unauthorized data ever leaves your device.
 If the inevitable happens and hackers find their way in, BlackFog will prevent them from removing your data.

 Related Posts